Ronitkarkera23/Python-Image-recognition/README.md

 # Python-Image-recognition
-Image scanning and updating in excel .
+Scans Gpay image and takes the amount and name from it and updates it into the excel sheet